UNC-Libraries/SCTS-Documentation/Wrap-up and Tracking.md

 # New on the Web

-New_On_Web.xlxs found on Teams at Wilson SCRC-Archival--General--Files.
+New_On_Web.xlxs found on Teams at Wilson SCTS-Archival--General--Files.

 Create new tab for the month.
 Add info from all the blue sheets that came in that month.
 Let Jackie know when done.